United Way Responds to Recent Executive Orders

 Madeline Jaross is extremely passionate about her job.
 Although she spends her days in the back office, her personal journey has connected her more deeply than most to the work at United Way.
 We asked her to reflect on that journey and how her lived experiences connect to her work.

 On October 17th we're joining millions of people across the world in recognizing International Day for the Eradication of Poverty and our shared commitment to eliminating poverty for kids and families.
-Here are four ways we're making schools, families and stronger for kids in our region.

 Through Preschool Promise 1,300 kids across the state will now have access to quality preschool.
 United Way co-leads two early learning hubs that received Preschool Promise funds and are helping to open preschool slots for more low-income kids and kids of color right here in our own backyard.